Construction Challenges in 2021?

-Over the past 18 months the UK is not only dealing with the pandemic but also the adjustment to Brexit.
+There have definitely been some construction challenges in 2021.
+Over the past 18 months, the UK is not only dealing with the pandemic but also the adjustment to Brexit.
 With both issues seeming to come at once the learning curve has been very steep across all industries, including the construction industry.

 View Construction and Engineering Jobs

-The construction industry is being hit from all angles at the moment, and was one of the few that was permitted to continue working throughout the lockdown periods.
-It has now come to a time were we need to continue to find a way to live as Covid looks to be around for a while yet.
+The construction industry is being hit from all angles at the moment and was one of the few that was permitted to continue working throughout the lockdown periods.
+It has now come to a time where we need to continue to find a way to live as Covid looks to be around for a while yet.
+What construction challenges have surfaced since 2020?

 The construction supply chain

-There has been an increase of housing projects throughout the last 18 months, with many people extending their homes, doing home renovation projects, it has come to light that materials which would normally take between 3 weeks to 3 months is now taking twice as long to be delivered.
+There has been an increase in housing projects throughout the last 18 months, with many people extending their homes, doing home renovation projects, it has come to light that materials that would normally take between 3 weeks to 3 months are now taking twice as long to be delivered.

 A recent article in the Guardian has highlighted problems within the construction industry being hit with increased prices for materials due to shortages in the supply chain.